awsdocs/amazon-s3-userguide/doc_source/ServerLogs.md

 Changes to the logging status of a bucket take time to actually affect the delivery of log files\.
 For example, if you enable logging for a bucket, some requests made in the following hour might be logged, while others might not\.
 If you change the target bucket for logging from bucket A to bucket B, some logs for the next hour might continue to be delivered to bucket A, while others might be delivered to the new target bucket B\.
 In all cases, the new settings eventually take effect without any further action on your part\.

+For more information about logging and log files, see the following sections:

 **Topics**
 + [How do I enable log delivery?](#server-access-logging-overview)
 + [Log object key format](#server-log-keyname-format)